Carl Schmitt: Influence

-Schmitt's doctrine helped clear the way for Hitler's rise to power by providing the theoretical legal foundation of the Nazi regime.
+Schmitt's anti-parliamentarian political theory received renewed attention as a historical reference with immediate contemporary relevance during the electoral cycles and administrations of the U.S. President Donald Trump.

 China

 Some have argued that Schmitt has become an important influence on Chinese political theory in the 21st century, particularly since Xi Jinping became General Secretary of the Chinese Communist Party in 2012.
 Leading Chinese Schmittians include the theologian Liu Xiaofeng, the public policy scholar Wang Shaoguang, and the legal theorist and government adviser Jiang Shigong.
-Schmitt’s ideas have proved popular and useful instruments in justifying the legitimacy of Communist Party rule.
+Schmitt's ideas have proved popular and useful instruments in justifying the legitimacy of Chinese Communist Party rule.

 The first important wave of Schmitt's reception in China started with Liu's writings at the end of the 1990s.
 In the context of a transition period, Schmitt was used both by liberal, nationalist and conservative intellectuals to find answers to contemporary issues.
 In the 21st century, most of them are still concerned with state power and to what extent a strong state is required to tackle China's modernization.
 Some authors consider Schmitt's works as a weapon against liberalism.
 Others think that his theories are helpful for China's development.

-A critical reception of his use in a Chinese context does also exist.
+A critical reception of his use in a Chinese context also exists.
 These differences go together with different interpretations of Schmitt's relation with fascism.
-While some scholars regard him as a faithful follower of fascism, others, such as Liu Xiaofeng, consider his support to the Nazi regime only as instrumental and attempt to separate his works from their historical context.
+While some scholars regard him as a faithful follower of fascism, others, such as Liu Xiaofeng, consider his support for the Nazi regime only as instrumental and attempt to separate his works from their historical context.
 According to them, his real goal is to pave a different and unique way for the modernization of Germany—precisely what makes him interesting for China.
 Generally speaking, the Chinese reception is ambivalent: quite diverse and dynamic, but also highly ideological.
 Other scholars are cautious when it comes to Schmitt's arguments for state power, considering the danger of totalitarianism, they assume at the same time that state power is necessary for the current transition and that a "dogmatic faith" in liberalism is unsuitable for China.
 By emphasizing the danger of social chaos, many of them agree with Schmitt—beyond their differences—on the necessity of a strong state.